 Best juice bars in Miami

+What is it?
 Didn’t expect to find a trendy juice shop in West Kendall?
 You’re not alone but—believe it or not—Roots Juicebar is one of Miami’s best.
-Beloved for its Dragon Bowl (dragon fruit, pineapple, mango, banana and almond milk for $9.50) and smashed avo toast ($5.50), the organic restaurant also serves cold-pressed juices, superfood smoothies and plant-based bites.
+Beloved for its Dragon Bowl (dragon fruit, pineapple, mango, banana and almond milk) and smashed avo cashew cream toasts, the organic restaurant also serves cold-pressed juices, superfood smoothies and plant-based bites.

+What is it?
 This cozy, bohemian gem serves up hippie-approved juice and coffee.
-Their specialties include the $8 Green Peace Juice (kale, spinach, celery, apple and pineapple), the $6 Marley Smoothie (banana, kale, spinach, peanut butter and almond milk) and the $5 Superfood Frap (an espresso blended with raw cacao, macs, agave, almond milk and cinnamon).
+Their specialties include the $10 Green Peace juice (kale, spinach, celery, apple and pineapple), the Marley smoothie (banana, kale, spinach, peanut butter and almond milk) and the Superfood frap (an espresso blended with raw cacao, macs, agave, almond milk and cinnamon).

-Inspired by the Costa Rican mantra (which translates to “pure life”).
-Pura Vida is all about eating clean.
-Though its signature acai bowls are undoubtedly Pura Vida’s most popular item, the organic South Beach restaurant offers an impressive roster of fresh juices too: Green Deluxe (spinach, kale, celery, apple, parsley, cucumber, lemon), Skinny Beach (mint, cucumber, ginger, lemon, honey) and Lulu’s Lemon (lemon, ginger, orange, pineapple, organic chia seeds) are all winners starting at $8.95.
-If you’re stomach is still growling after a juice, you’ve got no shortage of options in Pura Vida’s hearty salads, wraps, pitas, quinoa and brown rice bowls.
+Why go?
+Though its signature acai bowls are undoubtedly Pura Vida’s most popular item, the organic South Beach restaurant offers an impressive roster of fresh juices too: Green Deluxe (spinach, kale, celery, apple, parsley, cucumber, lemon), Immune Booster (orange, pineapple, ginger, lemon, honey, a touch of garlic and cayenne) and Lulu’s Lemon (lemon, ginger, orange, pineapple, organic chia seeds) are all winners starting at $10.95.

 Why go?
 Whether you opt for a freshly blended live juice, cold-pressed detox juice or Yemenite Hawaj white coffee, you can rest assured that everything is organic, dairy-free and anti-inflammatory.
 In fact, they’ve even created their own four-ingredient performance bread for sandwiches that isn’t heavy on the nap-inducing carbs.

+What is it?
 With more than three dozen all-natural smoothie varieties and nearly as many specialty juices to choose from (many of which start at just $5) Juice & Java has easily one of the most accessible juice selections in town.
 J&J boasts an equally hefty food menu, which customers can enjoy while dining either inside the cozy, warm restaurant or at a few sidewalk tables along the always exciting Washington Avenue.

+What is it?
 Three cousins who all practice the raw food lifestyle came together to create this raw/vegan concept in their own backyard of Aventura.
 Raw Republic serves cold-pressed juices, shots, smoothies, acai and pitaya bowls, cleanse kits, grab-and-go bites and even raw vegan sweets.
 Among the latter are its specialty, raw cinnamon rolls with a sweet date spread (those babies go fast).

 Why go?
 The juices, super smoothies and acai power bowls are all made without any added ice or water, only the natural ingredients listed on the menu.
 For something rejuvenating, grab a Green Day Juice (kale, spinach, celery, apple, parsley and lemon) and pair it with a house-baked Peruvian empanada.
 Your total should come out somewhere around $14.

+What is it?
 Walk into Juicense, and its stark white walls will welcome you into an environment that feels as clean as the drinks you’re about to consume.
 Health coach and chef Mariana Diez launched Juicense as a way to help locals find their way toward a healthier lifestyle and the Coconut Grove shop offers a variety of juices, smoothies and nut milks—all made fresh in-house—as well as superfood toasts, chia seed pudding, raw oatmeal, acai power bowls, kale salad and a daily rotation of sweets.

+What is it?
 Beehive Juice Bar is actually a small counter in the back of a South Miami health food store, but what it lacks in size, it makes up for in character.
 Owner Carlos Schichi and his tasty vegan eats have amassed a devoted following over the years (enough to follow him to a new storefront on SW 65th Avenue and Bird Road after a CVS bought out the entire strip where it was originally located).